 Irish Wars 1919 to 1923

-Visitors to the exhibition will see more than 50 newly displayed objects, new graphics and AV elements, as well as new theme interpretations such as civil disobedience, imprisonment, hunger strike, propaganda, women in warfare and the effects of the conflict on civilian populations – all of which aims to increase public understanding of this complex period in Ireland’s history.
+Visitors to the online exhibition can explore a selection of the newly displayed objects, which feature in the exhibition in the Soldiers and Chiefs Galleries at the National Museum of Ireland- Decorative Arts & History, Collins Barracks.
+The online exhibition below explores new theme interpretations such as civil disobedience, imprisonment, hunger strike, propaganda, women in warfare and the effects of the conflict on civilian populations – all of which aims to increase public understanding of this complex period in Ireland’s history.

 Dr Audrey Whitty, Head of Collections and Learning at the National Museum of Ireland, spoke about the exhibition recently on RTÉ radio 1.